ELC1123/Cache-Simulation-Project/README.md

 | Set 7 |    7    |    15    |    23    |    31    |

     Now we will be inserting MM Blocks 32 to 63 in the cache.
-    However, since it is currently full, we will have to make use of the MRU replacement algorithm.
+    However, since it is currently full, and these blocks are not in the cache they will all miss.
+    This means we will have to make use of the MRU replacement algorithm.
     To keep things simple, we will first observe Set 0 wherein we are attempting to insert 32.
     Since Block 3 in Set 0 was the most recently used block, we will insert 32 into it.
     The same goes for Set 1 wherein 33 will be inserted into Block 3 since that was the most recently used block in Set 1.